joshchew24/notes/CPSC 404/Index Probe.md

 ---
 aliases:
-  - Index Probe
   - Hash Probe
+  - B+ Tree Probe
+  - Indexing
 ---
-# Indexing
+# Index Probe
 - use index to home in on tuples satisfying selection condition(s)
 	- best for equality selectiont
 - given a hash index `(sid)` on `Songs(sid, sname, genre, year)`, and the query: